Best budget hi-fi speakers Buying Guide: Welcome to What Hi-Fi?'s round-up of the best budget hi-fi speakers you can buy in 2020.

 Read the full review: Monitor Audio Bronze 2

-The 600 Series to which these speakers belong is the most affordable range in B&W’s vast catalogue and, standing just 30cm tall, the 607s are the smallest and most affordable stereo pair in the line-up.
+The 600 Series to which these speakers belong is the most affordable range in B&W’s vast catalogue.
+Standing just 30cm tall, the 607s are the smallest and most affordable stereo pair in the line-up, but like others in the range, they use some of the same technology as their higher-end siblings.

 For a pair of standmounters at this price, you’d do well to beat the B&W 607s.
 Energetic, insightful and riotously entertaining, they're a truly stunning pair of budget hi-fi speakers.